vkayy/spotify-nodejs/README.md

 note that to use the app, you have to be manually verified by myself, due to spotify's developer policy.

-in future, i plan to remake this with modernised frontend technology, i.e., react, next.js, etc..
+in future, i plan to remake this with modernised frontend technology, i.e., react, next.js, etc.. then, i will apply to have the app launched officially for universal access under spotify's developer policy.

 ## languages, frameworks and libraries used